hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 #### Search Parameter Approach
 AU Core does not define new search parameters.
 All search parameters included in AU Core are defined in the [FHIR Search Parameter Registry](https://hl7.org/fhir/R4/searchparameter-registry.html) or [AU Base](http://build.fhir.org/ig/hl7au/au-fhir-base/search-parameters.html).

-AU Core profiles these search parameters to describe the additional minimum support expectations for AU Core actors including support for chaining, modifiers, and comparators, e.g. [AU Core clinical-patient](https://build.fhir.org/ig/hl7au/au-fhir-core/SearchParameter-au-core-clinical-patient.html) that defines support for chained identifiers.
+AU Core profiles these search parameters to describe the additional minimum support expectations for search parameters for AU Core actors including support for chaining, modifiers, and comparators, e.g. [AU Core clinical-patient](https://build.fhir.org/ig/hl7au/au-fhir-core/SearchParameter-au-core-clinical-patient.html) that defines support for chained identifiers.

 <div class="stu-note" markdown="1">
 The set of AU Core SearchParameters defined in this release of AU Core include search parameters with support for chained search.
 Future releases of AU Core will define the complete list of search parameters supported by AU Core.